Qala-Dev/course-materials/schedule/week-1.md

 ---
-description: Beginning to build on bitcoin
+description: Building on bitcoin and setting up a dev environment
 ---

 # Week 1

-## Preparation
+## Prerequisites

 We would like you to download some source code and attempt to compile it by following its build instructions before the course begins.
-This is to prevent and delays when starting on the day.
+This is to prevent any delays when starting on the day.

 Please download the following repositories and try to follow and complete their build processes: